 Then I graduated.
 I was lost.
 I struggled with my writing and took jobs that sucked the life and soul from me.
 The excitement, inspiration and confidence that I had in college, disappeared.
-I was a shy dreamer again but, this time, I was frustrated and ashamed.
+I was frustrated and ashamed.
 I became depressed and worked to gain my confidence and self-esteem back.

 Then I started dating Brian.
 We were already friends and he knew about my writing dreams.
-Falling in love with such a good man and building a life with him, was the most effective therapy.
+Falling in love with such a good man and building a life with him was the most effective therapy.
 Plus, his many colorful and amazing life stories inspired many of my own stories!
-Add lots of nudges, hugs and positive encouragement from him and I finally looked at myself as a writer again.
+Add lots of nudges, hugs and positive encouragement from him, and I finally saw myself as a writer again.
 Maybe my journey was far from over.

 I wrote short stories, poems and crafted ideas for novels.
 I discovered blogging and began a poetry blog.
 I participated and won NaNoWriMo five times!
 And I realized that I wanted to self-publish my work.
 I wanted my dreams.
 I wanted this second chance at my writing journey.

 So, here I am, after all the years of loneliness, depression, setbacks and frustration.
 I self-published my first novel in 2018 and there’s so much more to come.